Luke-Ren1/Coffee-Sales-Analysis/README.md

 <img width="477" height="297" alt="image" src="https://github.com/user-attachments/assets/3755de14-1ef6-42ee-b98e-dd2ff431a370" />

-*In terms of revenue, Latte is the best-selling coffee
+-In terms of revenue, Latte is the best-selling coffee

-*In terms of order, Americano with milk is the best-selling coffee
+-In terms of order, Americano with milk is the best-selling coffee

 ### Data Exploration Queries
 Queries to understand the basic structure and quality of the data.